 Offers Employment Screening 'Best Practices' to Prevent Bias

-U.S. Equal Employment Opportunity Commission (EEOC) this month
+U.S. Equal Employment Opportunity Commission (EEOC) issued a fact

-issued a fact sheet on the application of federal anti-discrimination
+sheet on the application of federal anti-discrimination laws to

-laws to employer tests and other selection procedures to screen
+employer tests and other selection procedures to screen applicants

 new technical assistance document is available on the agency's